-This is part 7 of a series on the Fundamentals of Aircraft Design.
+This is Part 7 of a series on the Fundamentals of Aircraft Design.
 In part 6 we looked at the structural make-up of the wing.
-In this post, we move away from the wing and introduce the aircraft fuselage: we’ll look at the various ways to construct a fuselage, how to size it correctly, and introduce the various loads that the fuselage structure is expected to carry during operation.
+In this post, we move away from the wing and introduce aircraft fuselage design: we’ll look at the various ways to construct a fuselage, how to size it correctly, and introduce the various loads that the fuselage structure is expected to carry during operation.

 The main body section of an aircraft is called a fuselage.
 This forms the central body of the aircraft onto which wings, control surfaces and sometimes engines are connected.
 The fuselage houses the crew, any passengers, cargo, an array of aircraft systems and sometimes fuel.